SkylineCommunications/dataminer-docs/release-notes/Web_apps/Web_apps_Feature_Release_10.4/Web_apps_Feature_Release_10.4.1.md

      - To duplicate the most recently published version of the app, open the app.

-     - To duplicate the latest draft version of the app, open the app and go to edit mode.
+     - To duplicate the current draft version of an app, open the app and go to edit mode.

      - To duplicate a different version: